rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   TODO: work through the challenges presented in [these videos](https://www.youtube.com/playlist?list=PLz0n_SjOttTenxXXdML7fOu1og3D9LaME).
 -   And [this](https://www.youtube.com/watch?v=reSApZ0TK_s), [this](https://www.youtube.com/watch?v=xu6kkLJ58Z0), and [this](https://www.youtube.com/watch?v=3EebMeEo91c).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">1/4 Essentialism is a far worse sin than scientism.<a href="https://twitter.com/hashtag/PhilSci?src=hash">#PhilSci</a> <a href="https://twitter.com/hashtag/scientism?src=hash">#scientism</a> <a href="https://twitter.com/hashtag/PessimisticMetaInduction?src=hash">#PessimisticMetaInduction</a></p>&mdash; Ryan Reece (&#64;RyanDavidReece) <a href="https://twitter.com/RyanDavidReece/status/771828745028055040">September 2, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+>   At first blush it seems to us that the theories last only a day
+>   and that ruins upon ruins accumulate.
+>   Today the theories are born, tomorrow they are the fashion,
+>   the day after tomorrow they are classic,
+>   the fourth day they are superannuated,
+>   and the fifth they are forgotten. [@Poincare_2014_The_Foundations_of_Science_Science]

+TODO: find the page number for above Poincar&eacute; quote.

 ### Instrumentalism